-A newly developed climate control apparatus and its application to evaluate surface resistance during evaporation process
+A climate control apparatus and its application to evaluate evaporation process

-Kyushu University Student member Jidong Teng Kyushu University Member Noriyuki Yasufuku, Qiang Liu, Kiyoshi Omine
+Kyushu University Student Member Jidong Teng Kyushu University Member and Student Member Noriyuki Yasufuku, Kiyoshi Omine, Hazarika Hemanta, Qiang Liu

-1 INTRODUCTION
+INTRODUCTION

-The process of evaporation from soil surface is a function of soil properties and atmosphere physical parameters such as moisture, vapor pressure, temperature gradients, net radiation and air turbulence at the soil-atmosphere interface (Van de Griend, A. and Owe, M., 1994).
+The process of evaporation from soil surface is a function of soil properties and atmosphere physical parameters such as moisture, vapor pressure, temperature gradients, net radiation and air turbulence at the soil-atmosphere interface (Van de Griend, A. and Owe.
+M., 1994).
 Due to the involvement of this complex process, it has been a challenge to accurately estimate evaporation from soil.
 Accurate estimation of evaporation fluxes is essential for many fields such as geotechnical aspect of designing soil cover, agriculture field of reducing evaporation in arid region and environment field of evaluating migration of pollutants (Yanful, et al., 2003; Yamanaka, et al., 2004).
 Based on the widely used Penman method, numerous extended methods and models are proposed to calculate the evaporation rate, among which the concept of surface and aerodynamic resistance has become useful in understanding or representing the restriction of evaporation, thus improving its estimation (Penman, 1948; Monteith, 1965; Wilson, et al, 1993; Aluwihare and Watanabe, 2003).
 At aspect of laboratory or field measurement of evaporation, usage of microlysimeters is the most popular technique nowadays.
 Many investigators have developed evaporation measuring apparatus combining with other techniques, such as time domain reflectrometry (TDR) technique, wind tunnel and so on (Baker and Spaans, 1994).